If you have an elderly neighbor, investing a little of your time in helping them could really make their lives easier.

 Help with Grocery Shopping and Errands

-Even better, you can take the elderly person with you, I am sure a trip to the store will improve their mood.
+Even better, you can take them with you, I am sure a trip to the store will improve their mood.
 While you are in the store, make sure to give them enough time to get everything they need.
-When you get back, help them unload the groceries too.
+When you arrive back, help them unload the groceries too.

 Share with Your Neighbor

-When you pay older people a visit, it is a nice thing to share something with them.
-They will feel appreciated and happy and know someone is thinking about them.
+When you pay your neighbor a visit, it is a nice thing to share something with them.
+They will feel appreciated and happy.

-If you have a fresh meal at that moment, you can share it with them.
+If you have a fresh meal at that moment, bring them a plate.
 Also, you could lend them a book you read recently and think they might enjoy.
-If they have poor vision, you can offer to read to them sometimes.
+If they are poor sighted, you can offer to read to them sometimes.

-You can even recommend things they can do for fun.
-For example: places seniors go to socialize in your community, a tv show you think they might enjoy, or teaching them new skills.
+You can recommend things they can do for fun, for example places seniors go to socialize in your community, a tv show you think they might enjoy or teaching them new skills.
 Many seniors have electronic devices they aren’t sure how to use.
-If they like, teach them how to make and receive calls (including video calls with their family), how to watch a video, play games, listen to books and so on.
+If they like, teach them how to make and receive calls (including video calls with their family), how to watch video, play games, listen to books and so on.